 After Primus' break, they recorded their second latest album and Herb's last with Primus, Tales From The Punchbowl.
 This album is harder than the other Primus albums.
 It is also very diverse.
 Herb plays arrangements in many different settings.
 Even playing a jig on "Deanza Jig".

 After the tour for Punchbowl, Herb and Primus parted ways due to their different visions of the future.
-Herb is now playing with his friends in Laundry and playing clinics for his cymbal endorsement, Zildjian.
-Look for a new Laundry album out soon.
+Herb played with his friends in Laundry and played clinics for his cymbal endorsement, Zildjian.

 Herb uses Zildjian cymbals, Starclassic drums, Vic Firth Herb Alexander signature sticks and Remo drum heads.